turbot/steampipe-plugin-tailscale/docs/table/tailscale_acl_derp_map.md

 # Table: tailscale_acl_derp_map

-Tailscale ACL DERP map defines the domains that will use Tailscale DERP servers
+Tailscale ACL DERP map defines the domains that will use Tailscale DERP servers.

 ## Examples